drshahizan/software-engineering/proposal/submission/sec01/Curiousity/readme.md

 ### 3. Objectives:
 #### Specific:
-* To digitise and automate the paperwork process for JKM event planning and project management within KTDI.
+* To digitise and automate the paperwork process for JKM’s event planning and project management within KTDI.
 * To reduce paper usage and increase efficiency in managing event-related documents.

 #### Measurable:
 * To reduce paper usage by a minimum of 50% within the first year of the system’s implementation.
-* To decrease the time required to process paperwork by the KTDI college staff members by at least 30%.
+* To decrease the time required to process paperwork by the KTDI college staff and fellow members by at least 30%.
 * To increase the accuracy and completeness of event-related paperwork by 25%.

 #### Achievable:
 * To achieve widespread adoption of the event management system by at least 80% of JKM KTDI committee members within the first year.
-* To provide comprehensive training and support to users of the system (JKM KTDI and KTDI office staff members) to ensure successful implementation.
+* To provide comprehensive training and support to users of the system (JKM KTDI and KTDI college office staff and fellow members) to ensure successful implementation.

 #### Relevant:
 * To align with sustainability goals by reducing paper usage and promoting digital processes.
-* To support the commitment to providing efficient and effective administrative services to JKM KTDI and KTDI office staff members.
+* To support the commitment to providing efficient and effective administrative services to JKM KTDI and KTDI college office staff and fellow members.

 #### Time-Bound:
-* To fully implement the event management system within the JKM KTDI by the end of the current academic year.
+* To fully implement the event management system within the JKM KTDI and KTDI college office staff and fellow members by the end of the current academic year.
 * To achieve the above-stated measurable objectives within the first year of implementation.

 <hr style="border:0.5px solid gray;height:0.5px;">